My first App

 }

-Now, let's take a closer look at those three Steps:
+Now, let's take a closer look at the JSON, which contains three Steps:

 <!-- This pulls Uppy from our CDN -->